FAQs

 How are your tickets priced?

-We have a number of ticket options available; the earlier you arrive at the festival, the cheaper your ticket will be.
+We have a number of ticket options available.
+Usually, the earlier you arrive at the festival and the sooner you buy a ticket, the cheaper your ticket will be.

-We also have community tickets available for those on a low-income which can be registered for here.
-We will send out mailers for those who apply to these periodically over the festival onsale period.
+We have discounted tickets for those on a low-income which can be registered for here.
+We will send out mailers for those who apply to these periodically over the festival on-sale period.

 How do your low-income tickets work?